cbadger85/gateway-gauntlet-preview/README.md

-##Gateway Gauntlet
+# Gateway Gauntlet
 A preview of the Gateway Gauntlet website

 [Live Demo](https://gateway-gauntlet-preview.netlify.com/)

 ## TODO:
--Finish Who section
+* Finish Who section
--Add footer to website
+* Add footer to website
--Add bibliography to footer
+* Add bibliography to footer
--Create registration form
+* Create registration form
--Add server-side API for accepting payment and adding registrants to the database
+* Add server-side API for accepting payment and adding registrants to the database

 ### Biblography